 The limits of Mongol progress have also drawn speculation.
 The Mongols’ farthest attempts were at Leignitz / Legnica (Poland) and Budapest in 1241; Ayn Jalut in southern Palestine in 1260; Japan in 1274 and 1281; Burma in 1277-1283; Vietnam 1257-1288; Java in 1293; and India at various times.
 None of these nations was ever incorporated into the Mongol Empire, though Hungary was devastated and tribute relations were established in several cases.

 The western halting points have received more attention.
-It is sometimes said that the Mongols failed to conquer Europe and Egypt because of a lack of pastureland, but the Mongols were adaptable and conquered Song China using methods completely different than their traditional cavalry warfare.
-It is sometimes claimed that the Mongols were defeated at Leignitz, but that particular Mongol force was a diversionary force which, when its job was done, withdrew to join the main force near Budapest, which crushed the Hungarians at Mohi.
-The Mongol army defeated at Ajn Jalut was likewise not a serious expeditionary force.
-In both cases the Mongols ceased offensive operations in order to return to Mongolia to elect a new khan, Guyuk in 1241 and Kubilai in 1260.
+It is sometimes said that the Mongols failed to conquer Europe and Egypt because of a lack of pasture, but the Mongols were adaptable and conquered Song China using methods completely different than their traditional cavalry warfare.
+It is sometimes claimed that the Mongols were defeated at Leignitz, but that particular Mongol force was a diversionary force which, when its job was done, withdrew to join the main force near Budapest to help crush the Hungarians at Mohi.
+The Mongol army defeated at Ajn Jalut was likewise not a major expeditionary force, since the Persian Mongol leaders had returned to Mongolia in 1260 to elect Kubilai Khan (just as the earlier Mongols had returned to Mongolia to elect Guyuk in 1241) .

 The short answer seems to be that the Mongols were defeated by the tropics and the sea in the east, and by their own disunity in the west.